huaminghuangtw/Evergreen-Notes/Permanent-Notes/Journey over destination.md

 Enjoy the process.
 Love the effort.
 The journey itself is the reward.

+Find joy in the journey, or you won’t find it at all.

 ---

 So often people focus all their [energy](energy-management.md) on the _summits_—but completely fail to recognize that 99% of life is spent on the _climb_.